 For Windows 7 users, follow these steps:

-If you’re a gamer and is fond of playing a variety of games, it’s not recommended to uninstall Vulkan.
-Some games require Vulkan Runtime Libraries in order to be played.
-Here are some video games that require Vulkan: Dota 2, Star Citizen, Unity, Talos Principle, Ballistic Overkill, Mad Max, etc. Game console emultators such as Dolphin, Xenia, PPSSPP, RPCS3 also support Vulcan.
+If you’re a gamer and are fond of playing a variety of games, it’s not recommended to uninstall Vulkan.
+Some games require Vulkan Runtime Libraries to be played.
+Here are some video games that require Vulkan: Dota 2, Star Citizen, Unity, Talos Principle, Ballistic Overkill, Mad Max, etc. Game console emulators such as Dolphin, Xenia, PPSSPP, RPCS3 also support Vulcan.